Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

    GLMPFLHTSKHRSMMLRPLSQALFWTLTMDLLTLTWIGSQPVEYPYTIIGQMASILYFSIILAFLPIAGX
    IENY

-.. admonition:: Exercises
+.. admonition:: Exercise 3.1
     :class: exercise

+    For this exercise, the directory ?? contains example files *example_reads_R1.fastq*, *example_reads_R2.fastq* and *example_sequences.fasta*.

     * How might you count the number of entries in a multi-fasta file using command line tools?
     * How about for a fastq file?
     * HINT: in both cases think carefully about the ways your method might go wrong, consider using a regular expression

-    * In the example fastq entry above, calculate the Phred quality scores for the final 4 bases.
+    * In the example fastq entry shown above, calculate the Phred quality scores for the final 4 bases.

     * How could you convert a fastq file to fasta format (discarding the quality scores) using command line tools?